 You can only claim these credits:

-You can also use a 1040A if either of these is true:
+You can also use a 1040A if any of these are true:

 Restrictions for using a 1040A include: